 The services covered may vary, but generally include:

 The cost of active adult communities can vary greatly among neighborhoods.
 Similar to conventional real estate, these factors are often based on:

 When evaluating whether a neighborhood is a good fit, it may be helpful to review the covenants and historical board meeting minutes.
-These documents will provide insight to the priorities of the community board, and the culture they are facilitating.
+These documents will provide insight into the priorities of the community board and the culture they are facilitating.
 Reviewing the financials of their reserve fund and ongoing operating cost may also be insightful.

 Consider the following statements:

 If most or all of the above statements apply to you, then an Active Adult Community may be a good option.
 You could also consider the following living options:

 If you need a bit more help with day-to-day living, some more supportive options may be a good fit for you:

 If you need more hands-on care, the following options may be a better fit for you: